 Thanks to all those who have contributed to this research, particularly Ted Conrad, Don Moreland, Simon Weeden, Neil Colvin, Derek Coumbe, Ian Ridpath, Vince Thurkettle and Nick Pope.
 Special thanks must go to John Burroughs and John Rackham for encouragement and motivation.

-The contents of this paper are Copyright David Clarke 2011.
+The contents of this paper are Copyright David Clarke 2011 (revised version 2017).
 Permission to use extracts is granted provided the source of the material is clearly acknowledged.